 However, pure clay wasn’t especially durable.
 Chips cracked, colors faded, and regular use quickly wore them down.
 In the 1950s, manufacturers enhanced durability by mixing clay with sand and other materials, creating stronger chips with distinct coloring and markings.

-The Modern Poker Chips Used in Casinos Today
+Poker Chips Used in Casinos Today

-Of all the different types of poker chips produced through the years, ceramic and plastic chips have become the industry standards for casinos.
+If you glance at a guide to the different poker chips, you’ll notice that of all the different types of poker chips produced through the years, ceramic and plastic chips have become the industry standards for casinos.

 Today’s chips are formed using injection molding, blending resins, ABS plastics, and ceramic-like materials.
 The finished product has: